 NP does thus not replace already existing organs, but should be seen as an addition to the dean, the faculty management, the Practice Committee and the Danish Committees on Scientific Dishonesty.

-In connection with the establishment of the Named Person scheme, the Human Resources Section will be available for additional information on rules and norms of good research practice and on scientific misconduct.
+In connection with the Named Person scheme, the Research and Impact Section will be available for additional information on rules and norms of good research practice and on scientific misconduct.

 Who may contact NP and under what circumstances?